-As Prace strives to develop dynamic, responsive and innovative educational programs, teaching and learning experiences, it will intentionally promote and protect the interests and safety of children, and a child-safe environment for all children and young people in its care.
+As we strive to develop dynamic, responsive and innovative educational programs, teaching and learning experiences, we will actively promote and protect the interests and safety of children.

-Prace College cares about our students’ feelings and safety.
-If you have a concern about this you can talk to Jane Davies, the Assistant Principal of Prace College.
+Prace cares about our students’ feelings and safety.
+If you have a concern about this you can talk to Jane Davies, the Principal of Prace College.

 Jane Davies is also Prace’s Child Safe Officer.
 You can contact her on 9462 6077.